fabiocruzcoelho/ansible-role-certbot/README.md

   </a>
 </p>

 > Installs and configures Certbot (for Let's Encrypt with nginx and cloudflare_dns).
+This role was developed based on [ansible-role-certbot](https://galaxy.ansible.com/geerlingguy/certbot) from geerlingguy.

 ## Install